Ruggedized Ultrasound Sensing in Harsh Conditions: eRTIS in the wild: Experimental Setup and Results

-In the following experiments several domain applications were tested.
-The software architecture used is as explained in~\ref{sec:software_architecture} with a multi-sensor configuration containing three eRTIS sensors combined with the synchronization unit.
+To validate the system’s ability to operate \emph{in the wild}, next to the lab ingress tests, several domain-specific experiments were conducted in outdoor environments representative of maritime, off-road, and industrial use cases.
+These tests employed the software architecture described in Section~\ref{sec:software_architecture}, utilizing a multi-sensor configuration with three eRTIS units synchronized through the dedicated synchronization module.
 Furthermore, the datasets also included a single Ouster OS0-128 LiDAR pointcloud and a camera image for comparison.
 The used application connected to the \textit{RTIS Network} framework was a Robot Operating System (ROS) node~\cite{ros} that will publish all sensor data captured by these sensors.
 Fig.~\ref{fig:expSetups} shows the sensor setups that were used in these three applications, were the eRTIS sensors are highlighted with red circles and the Ouster LiDAR with a blue circle.
+In these experiments there is some overlap of field-of-view between the eRTIS sensors to be more resilient in harsh-environments and to have some form of physical redundancy.

 In the first domain, the sensors were mounted on a small harbor mooring vessel in the port of Antwerp in Belgium.
 Several maneuvers such as docking, entering and exiting a lock, passing other ships were done to further test the performance of the eRTIS sensor in this maritime domain.
 An example frame during docking can be seen in Fig.~\ref{fig:datasets}a.
 The full video of this experiment can be seen on the Cosys-lab YouTube channel~\cite{resultsvideo1}.